yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 '''Congratulations you are successful :)'''

-Now try to get an IP assigned by DHCP from the router by using dhclient eth0 from xterm in Linux or just unsetting IP variables in XP
+If you can get an IP, well done!

-You should be given an IP like 192.168.1.111 (NOT 169.x.x.x this means something is broken see above), telnet into 192.168.1.1 and you're should see the OpenWRT logo :)
+You should be given an IP like 192.168.1.111 (NOT 169.x.x.x this means something is broken), telnet into 192.168.1.1 and you're should see the OpenWRT logo :) '''Password protect the router'''

+Get a copy of putty from the internet!
+(Duh with your spare modem!)

+type passwd to set a password and this will enable dropbear the SSH server.

+You now need to log back in using putty.

-== Enabling ADSL... ==
+== Enabling ADSL ==
 Please refer to this forum post for more info after reading this:http://forum.openwrt.org/viewtopic.php?pid=35563

 '''Set up modulation'''